pollen-robotics/reachy-2019-docs/content/docs/program-your-robot/_index.md

 This section will guide you in how to control your robot.
 It will describe the most basic features needed to make your robot move and interact with its environment.

-The robot API is written in [Python](https://www.python.org) and version above 3.6 are supported.
+The robot API is written in [Python](https://www.python.org) and versions above 3.6 are supported.
 It is pre-installed on the Raspberry-Pi of the robot.
 So **to program your Reachy you don't need to install anything on your own machine**.
 Just connect to the Raspberry Pi as described in the [Getting Started](../getting-started/connect-to-your-robot/).

 {{< hint info >}}
 Working remotely on the robot is possible via ssh or using a [Jupyter server](https://jupyter.org) (Jupyter is pre-installed on the Raspberry Pi).